Meditation for Business Leaders

 That tiny gap matters.
 Not magic.
 Just space.

 During meetings, conflict, travel, or decision pressure, the practice can reduce automatic reactivity.
 It should not be sold as a guarantee of better decisions.
-A 2013 randomized controlled trial of mindfulness-based stress reduction for generalized anxiety disorder found greater anxiety reduction than an active stress-management control, which supports stress-related claims more than direct business outcome claims source.
+A 2013 randomized controlled trial of mindfulness-based stress reduction for generalized anxiety disorder found greater anxiety reduction than an active stress-management control, which supports stress-related claims more than direct business outcome claims PubMed research.

 How to use meditation for busy leaders